blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 * Wrong - "http://example.com/"
 * Correct - "http://example.com/bigbluebutton/"

+**When I click "Preview Changes" through a meeting room, what do I get if I get the error "Oops, This Page Could Not Be Found!"?

+Try changing the Permalinks structure through the Dashboard from Settings > Permalinks > Choose any permalink > Save Changes.

 **How can I improve security?**

 You should enable the curl extension in php.ini.

-**When click "Preview Changes" through a meeting room, what do I get if I get the error "Oops, This Page Could Not Be Found!"?

-Try chnaging the Permalinks structure through the Dashboard from Settings > Permalinks > Choose any other permalink > Save Changes.

 == Screenshots ==